 Many faith-based organizations exist to provide support and education services for women with unplanned pregnancies.
 Their mission may be to provide alternatives to abortion.
 Many centers provide free or low-cost ultrasounds to confirm a pregnancy.

-If you are pregnant without maternity insurance, several private opportunities exist to help you lower your cost of carrying your baby to term such as discount plans, and birthing center.
+If you are pregnant without maternity insurance, several private opportunities exist to help you lower your costs of carrying your baby to term, such as discount plans and birthing centers.

 - Medical discount plans provide savings at your doctor, specialists, and for lab work.
 They also have a hospital advocacy program that may work with your hospital to negotiate the bill down for you.
 Consider these programs as coupons that may save thousands of dollars.

 - Birthing centers work well if you are having a normal, uncomplicated experience.
 Experienced midwives take care of your prenatal appointments, childbirth classes, the birth, and postnatal care.
 Most centers are located near hospitals just in case.

-If you are pregnant without getting insurance, several government programs provide financial assistance to help you afford carrying your baby to term.
+If you are pregnant without getting insurance, several government programs provide financial assistance to help you afford to carry your baby to term.

 Charity care is a form of government mandated financial assistance.
 Many states mandate that hospital systems provide treatment for people who need care.
 The amount of healthcare you receive during while carrying your baby may vary based upon your income.
 Contact your local hospital systems for more information about program benefits and costs.

 Women Infants and Children (WIC) is a federally-funded program, which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
 You may be able to get assistance and aid to purchase supplemental foods, get referrals to health care professional, plus nutrition education.

 Contact your local state or county agency to set up an appointment with a WIC counselor.
 These government programs help women in difficult circumstances.
 Make your resource go further to support your health and the welfare of your child.